NathDCoder/MERN/README.md

 I was left with no choice as the teaching staff could not reach me in time to solve this issue.
 The code I refactored was the Model's folder in Server folder, and I added a schema folder with a resolver and typeDef to try and get the website to work.
 Unfortunately I kept running into the error that `model` is not a valid type within the array `savedBooks`.
 I will try and resolve this in my personal time.
+The only thing I didn't have time left to create was seeds folder.